 I can hear her voice begin to quiver and I can tell she’s nervous.
 She’s sure he hasn’t left the house and she gets around quite well for 82 years old, but she is no match for my stealthy toddler.
-Frankly, neither am I.
+Frankly, neither am I. Check my blog here.

 It’s ok, I tell myself.
 He’s just hiding from her.
 He’s two; he loves to hide.
 It’s not uncommon for me to hear “Mommy, where are me?” a few times each day.